Here’s a look at obesity in the United States. A person is considered to be obese when he or she reaches a particular

 Adults with a BMI of 25 to 29.9 are considered overweight, while adults with a BMI of 30 or more are considered obese.

 Obesity can increase the risk of several types of medical issues including diabetes, heart disease, stroke and cancer.

-The annual medical costs for obesity in the United States is $147 billion annually (in 2008 dollars), according to the Centers for Disease Control and Prevention.
+The annual medical costs for obesity in the United States is about $173 billion (in 2019 dollars), according to the Centers for Disease Control and Prevention.

 The groups with the highest rate of obesity are non-Hispanic Black adults (49.9%), Hispanic adults (45.6%), and non-Hispanic White adults (41.4%).

-In 2019, no state had an obesity rate below 20%.
+In 2020, no state had a self-reported obesity rate below 20%.
 In Alabama, Arkansas, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Oklahoma, South Carolina, Tennessee, and West Virginia, 35% or more of the adults are obese.

 2005 - The USDA introduces the dietary system: MyPyramid Food Guidance System.
 A more simplified version of the 1992 Food Guide Pyramid, it recommends portion control and physical exercise as part of a healthy life style to combat obesity.

 June 2, 2011 - MyPlate replaces the MyPyramid Food Guidance System as the national effort to combat obesity continues.
 The dietary guidelines are displayed as portions of food on a plate instead of a three-dimensional pyramid.

 June 26, 2012 - The US Preventive Services Task Force, an independent panel of private-sector experts, recommends all adults be screened for obesity.

 February 4, 2019 - According to an analysis released by the American Cancer Association and published in The Lancet Public Health, cancers fueled by obesity are on the rise among young adults in the US and appearing at increasingly younger ages.